-- Legitimate interest: A company may also rely on its legitimate interests, i.e., has to demonstrate that the processing is necessary for the purposes of the legitimate interests pursued by the company, except in cases in which those interests are overridden by interests or fundamental rights and freedoms of the data subject [(i.e., the consumer)].
+- Legitimate interest: A company may also rely on its legitimate interests, i.e. has to demonstrate that the processing is necessary for the purposes of the legitimate interests pursued by the company, except in cases in which those interests are overridden by interests or fundamental rights and freedoms of the data subject (i.e. the consumer).

-- Consent: A company may also opt to process data with the explicit prior consent from the affected individual, probably the driver or owner of the vehicle.
+- Consent: A company may also opt to process data with the explicit prior consent from the affected individual, which is probably the driver or owner of the vehicle.
 This is, however, not recommended given that the individual may at any time withdraw his or her consent.

-None of the above grounds apply in all cases.
+The above mentioned grounds do not apply in all cases.
 On the contrary, the legal situations of autonomous vehicles are complex with many different players involved with each having different purposes for the data collected.
 Given this complexity, setting up the data protection framework for services on autonomous vehicles requires a diligent legal review of the specific type of collection, storing, and processing of data that is in use.
 The data processed for the transportation service itself is usually subject to the legal ground of performance of a contract.
-But it is necessary to analyse the contractual relationships between the owner of the car, the manufacturer, the service/platform providers on the one hand and the respective driver or passenger on the other.
+But it is necessary to analyse the contractual relationships between the owner of the car, the manufacturer, and the service/platform providers on the one hand and the respective driver or passenger on the other.
 Particular importance could arise in cases of shared vehicle services or the offer of driving services.

-Secondly, a controller may be able to invoke the legitimate interest ground where the processing is not strictly required for the performance of the contract.
+Further, a controller may be able to invoke the legitimate interest ground where the processing is not strictly required for the performance of the contract.
 In order to rely on a legitimate interest, the privacy of the individual should be balanced against the interest that the controller has in using the data.
-Examples where a legitimate interest may be useful are for purposes of service improvement or other technical processing which may not be strictly required for the service provision which is governed by the contract.
+Examples where a legitimate interest may be useful are for purposes of service improvement or other technical processing which may not be strictly required for the service provision that is governed by the contract.

 Finally, permission for processing of personal data might also be provided by consent.
 The GDPR states several requirements for such consent.
 First, it must be freely given and “informed”, which means that a particular person must always exactly know what he agrees with.
 Consent is presumed not to be freely given, if the provision of a service is dependent on the consent despite the data processing for which the consent is asked not being necessary for such performance.
 As indicated, a withdrawal of a given consent must be possible at any time.
 Car manufacturers and/or dealers could meet these requirements by informing the buyer of the exact data collection and processing procedures in their car.
-The required transparency and the possibility of withdrawal could be implemented in such a way that the current connection status of the vehicle is displayed to the driver or passenger by means of standardised symbols in the cockpit that allows him to activate or deactivate the connection at any time.
-An example where consent may be appropriate would be in collecting data and using it to offer the driver/individual restaurant or hotel suggestions based on historical behaviour.
+The required transparency and the possibility of withdrawal could be implemented in such a way that the current connection status of the vehicle is displayed to the driver or passenger by means of standardized symbols in the cockpit that allows him to activate or deactivate the connection at any time.
+An example where consent may be appropriate would be in collecting data and using it to offer the driver/individual restaurant or hotel suggestions based on historical behavior.

-In any case, before processing personal data, the data controller (the car manufacturer) should always consider whether processing is necessary and proportionate for the purposes it needs to achieve e.g. where feasible technical measures like anonymisation or pseudonymisation should be implemented.
+In any case, before processing personal data, the data controller (the car manufacturer) should always consider whether processing is necessary and proportionate for the purposes it needs to achieve and where feasible technical measures like anonymisation or pseudonymisation should be implemented.

 At the core of accountability lies the so-called “privacy by design.”
-Through a “privacy impact assessment”, data flows are identified and assessed.
+Through a “privacy impact assessment,” data flows are identified and assessed.
 Data protection risks can then be identified and appropriate safeguards and measures can be implemented by the controller.
 This process should enable the data controller to be constantly aware of what data is processed, how it is used and what risks the processing and collection might entail.
 The data controller can then implement measures such as anonymisation or data encryption to ensure the minimisation of data security issues.